Locate San Antonio Criminal Justice Schools

 There are a variety of tuition rates and financial aid opportunities in San Antonio.
 At the University of Texas at San Antonio, tuition for residents is approximately $4,670 per semester.
 For non-residents, it is about $6,065 per semester.
 Accredited criminal justice programs in San Antonio qualify for financial aid.
 You can fill out your annual FAFSA to get federal grants and loans.
 There are also local and nationwide criminal justice scholarships that can help reduce your financial burden.

 You may find it beneficial to join local criminal justice associations as a student, particularly if you know what career you want to follow after graduation.
-Some San Antonio options include the Texas Jail Association, the Alamo Area Paralegal Association, and the San Antonio Police Officers Association.
+Some San Antonio options include the Texas Jail Association, the San Antonio Paralegal Association, and the San Antonio Police Officers Association.

 Job Outlook for Criminal Justice Graduates in San Antonio